fwin-dev/py.Lang/readme.md

 	table.printLive()						# prints all rows (and headers) that haven't been printed before

 If another row is added to the table, another call to `printLive()` will only print only that new row.

+### An improved ArgParser

+In addition to the plethora of features in python's built in `ArgParser`, a few more are added in here:

+- Improved help formatting, similar to `man`
+- Addition of 3 way booleans (`True`, `False`, `None`) and handling of any other iterable type
+- Required named parameters - the built in ArgParser only supports required positional arguments and optional named parameters

+The new `ArgParser` uses the same interface as the old one, so see the built in `ArgParser` documentation.

+Example:

+	from Lang.ArgParser import ArgParser
+    parser = ArgParser(argument_default=None, add_help=True, description="Adds a user to a linux machine")
+    parser.add_argument("username")
+	parser.add_argument("-p", "--password", required=False, help="Prompt for password if this is not given") parser.add_argument("-H", "--create-home", type=Bool3Way, required=True,
+		help="Controls home directory creation for user.
+None uses the default behavior which varies between machines.") args = parser.parse_args()